What FX's Pose Taught me About Personal Style

 Season 2, Episode 1 - It's a high fashion in the french revolution category.
 That's right.
 Of course Elektra Abundance would enter the ballroom as Marie Antoinette.

 Season 2, Episode 2 - Going to enter a feathers in high fashion category?
-Simply arise from a giant clam shell as Venus.
-The metallic in this look really elevates it to another level.
+Simply arise from a giant clam shell dressed as Venus.
+The metallic takes this look to another level.

 Season 2, Episode 6 - Some more metallic from Pray Tell whose looking like one funky black version of Fred Astaire.